Pine Timber Properties: Strength, Workability & Applications for DIY and Professional Projects

 - Yellow Pine (Pinus spp.)

-Each species has slightly different properties, but all share key advantages such as lightweight strength, workability, and natural aesthetics.
+Each has slightly different properties, but all share key advantages like lightweight strength, workability, and natural aesthetics.
+For a broader look at how softwoods compare, you might check our Hardwood vs Softwood overview.

 Physical Properties of Pine Timber